Brain-Development-and-Disorders-Lab/mars/README.md

 - Rich metadata entry and management, including support for file imports (CSV, JSON files)
 - Export partial or complete metadata into multiple different file types (CSV, JSON files)
-- Text-based search and advanced query system for searching deeply through metadata
+- AI-assisted search, text-based search, and advanced query system for searching deeply through metadata
 - Manage metadata across projects and share with external users using Workspaces
 - Establish relationships between metadata entries, visualize these relationships
 - Edit history and version restore for metadata entries
-- User accounts handled via [ORCiD](https://orcid.org) sign-in
+- User accounts supporting [ORCiD](https://orcid.org) sign-in

 ## Documentation

-The [wiki](https://github.com/Brain-Development-and-Disorders-Lab/mars/wiki) is actively maintained that covers the concepts introduced by Metadatify and how to use the platform.
+[Documentation](https://metadatify.com/docs/) is actively maintained that covers the concepts introduced by Metadatify and how to use the platform.
 Documentation for API usage and self-hosting is coming soon.

 ## Development